 - they still have a Tier 4 sponsor licence; and

-- the new course is one for which they are happy to continue sponsoring you under Tier 4; and
+- they are happy to continue sponsoring you under Tier 4; and

 - they have not reported you to the Home Office as having finished your course, interrupted your studies, or having not enrolled.
 If they have reported you, it is likely that your visa has been "curtailed" and is no longer valid.